 Causes of Runner's Knee

-- Problems with running mechanics: This is the way that you run.
-“Certain movement patterns create too much pressure around the knee, rotation of the knees, excessive mobility of the hip, or pronation from the foot,” Welch said.
+- Problems with running mechanics: this is the way that you run.
+"Certain movement patterns create too much pressure around the knee, rotation of the knees, excessive mobility of the hip or pronation from the foot", Welch said.
 These can all create knee pain.
 Sometimes, this can be a problem exacerbated by wearing the wrong running shoes.

-- Anatomical (or structural) issue: For example, anatomical differences in women versus men may affect how the kneecap tracks, leading to discomfort.
+- Anatomical (or structural) issue: for example, anatomical differences in women versus men may affect how the kneecap tracks, leading to discomfort.
 Likewise, being too quad-dominant (meaning your quads are disproportionately stronger than your hamstrings) can put more pressure underneath the knee, Welch said.
 Other imbalances of the hips and ankles can contribute, Martin said.

-- Overuse: Did you ramp up training quickly?
+- Overuse: did you ramp up training quickly?
 Doing so puts stress on the knee, leading to pain over time.

 Diagnosing Runner's Knee

 If you have the above symptoms for more than one or two weeks, you should see your doctor to diagnose the injury, Martin said.
-Your doctor will conduct a physical exam and take a thorough health history (when your knee started to hurt, when it hurts, what it feels like, how it limits your day-to-day functioning), according to the American Academy of Orthopaedic Surgeons.
+Your doctor will conduct a physical examination and take a thorough health history (when your knee started to hurt, when it hurts, what it feels like, how it limits your day-to-day functioning), according to the American Academy of Orthopaedic Surgeons.

 Your provider may also touch your knee to pinpoint where the pain is located and examine the alignment, stability and flexibility of your lower body, according to the AAOS.
 The doctor may order imaging studies such as an X-ray to check for damage or an MRI if you're not improving with treatment.

-“Recreational running is generally a safely recommended form of exercise,” he said.
+"Recreational running is generally a safely recommended form of exercise", he said.